18F/guides/docs/replatforming.md

       order: <#>
       title: <Sidenav-title>
     ```
+6. If your guide offers any downloads, add the files for download to `/assets/{guide}/dist/{filename}`, and set the download links to point to the same path.
-6. Celebrate!
+7. Celebrate!
 Or edit this documentation to update any steps that may be missing.

 ## Adding new node modules